Chase Strangio: Views

 Strangio has described himself as "a constitutional lawyer who fundamentally doesn't believe in the Constitution."
 He has called civil marriage "a fundamentally violent institution."
 Strangio disagrees with the idea that transgender women could be born with a male body, saying there is no such thing as a "male body" and that "A penis is not a male body part.
 It's just an unusual body part for a woman."

 Honors and recognition

 In 2014, Strangio was named to the Trans 100 list for "outstanding contributions to the trans community".

 In June 2017, Strangio was one of those chosen for NBC Out's inaugural "#Pride30" list.

 In May 2018, Strangio was awarded an honorary Doctor of Laws by his alma mater Grinnell College.

 In November 2019, he was awarded the American Bar Association's Commission on Sexual Orientation and Gender Identity's 2020 Stonewall Award.

 Strangio was included in 2020's Time 100 most influential people in the world.
+He wrote the 2022 Time 100 entry for Emmett Schelling.